Byron Brown: Political dealings

-Brown and Erie County Democratic Party chairman Leonard Lenihan were at odds over various political positions after Lenihan played a major role in Brown's election to the office of mayor.
+Brown and Erie County Democratic Committee chairman Leonard Lenihan were at odds over various political positions after Lenihan played a major role in Brown's election to the office of mayor.
 Brown supported Andrew Cuomo for New York Attorney General in the 2006 general election, David Paterson for Lieutenant Governor of New York in the 2006 general election and Antoine Thompson for 60th District New York Senator in a special election on February 28, 2006.
 Lenihan disagreed with each of these choices.
 Thompson had run Brown's last common council campaign, and Brown was upset that he did not get to select his successor in the 60th District.
 Many supporters considered boycotting the special election due to a perceived racial slight against an African American who seemed to be wrongfully shutout of the process.
 Lenihan pointed out that neither of the previous state senators turned mayor, Anthony Masiello and James D. Griffin, was granted the right to pick their successor, and he noted that Thompson had not been timely in entering the special election process.
 The Erie and Niagara County Democratic committees bypassed Thompson as their nominee in favor of Marc Coppola despite Brown's backing in the February special election.
 Thompson subsequently decided to run for the New York Senate seat in the November general election.

 The week before the 2006 New York State Democratic Convention, Brown was described as a political confidant of Democratic New York Attorney General candidate Andrew Cuomo.
 He seconded Cuomo's nomination at the convention on May 30, 2006.
 Throughout the campaign Brown was described as a close political advisor to Cuomo.
 He was noted as (along with Charles Rangel) one of the important black political leaders that Cuomo courted on his road to victory.

 During the 2008 United States presidential election, like most of the New York State Democratic establishment, Brown was a supporter of Hillary Clinton, the United States senator from New York.
 This marked a break from his earlier political organization, Grassroots, which supported Barack Obama from the outset.
 He even ran to be a delegate for Clinton at the 2008 Democratic National Convention.
 In July 2008, Golisano announced that he would attempt to create change in Albany by spending $5 million on targeted campaigns.
 During the New York state September primary elections for state office, The New York Times alleged that Brown was aiding Golisano's attempt to unseat Sam Hoyt in the New York State Assembly.